Arab Nationalist Movement: Origins and ideology

 The ANM was based strongly on the influence of the Arab nationalist ideology of Constantin Zureiq who was known as the father of Arab nationalism and advocated for secularism.
 This ideology placed emphasis on the formation of a nationally conscious intellectual elite which would play a vanguard role in a revolution of Arab consciousness, leading to Arab unity and social progress.
-This Arab nationalist approach meant an uncompromising hostility to Western imperialism in general, and Israel in particular, as the movement took a lead in the formation of anti-Zionist doctrine.
-Ideologically, the ANM committed to socialism and secularism with later on the idea of Marxism.
-The ideology of socialism, however, was progressive.
-Gamal Abdel Nasser was the main advocate for a socialist ideology in the ANM, where he diffused the idea of “recovering Palestine.”
+This Arab nationalist approach meant an uncompromising hostility to Western imperialism in general and to Israel in particular, as the movement took a leading role in the formation of anti-Zionist doctrine.
+Ideologically, the ANM committed to socialism and secularism, later emphasizing Marxism.
+Gamal Abdel Nasser was the main advocate of a socialist ideology within the ANM, where he promoted the idea of “recovering Palestine.”

-The Marxist ideology arose later on, as to begin there was a negative view and connotation towards this ideology stemming from the support of the Soviet Union to the partition.
-It was only in 1951, after a few years of reading and learning about the unification movement and revolution that the ideology diffused and was implemented into the ANM.
+Marxist ideology arose within the movement later, as it was initially viewed negatively due to its association with Soviet support for the partition of Palestine.
+It was only in 1951, after a few years of reading and learning about the unification movement and revolution, that the ideology diffused and was implemented into the ANM.

 The group formed branches in various Arab states, and adopted the name Arab Nationalist Movement in 1958.
 Some political divergence arose within the movement.
 Many, especially in Syria and Iraq, became close to local Nasserist movements, and indeed turned into the main pillar of Nasserism in some parts of the Levant.
 However, another faction moved towards Marxism, including Habash and Nayef Hawatmeh, which brought them into conflict with Gamal Abdel Nasser and increasingly led them to place a heavier emphasis on socialism than pan-Arab nationalism.
 In addition, the differing systems of government in the Arab countries forced the ANM branch organizations to adapt to local conditions, and it became increasingly difficult to find common ground.
 This subsequently resulted in a failure in the revolutionary process of the Arab Nationalist Movement.